emilymmaier/foodborne-illness/README.md

   `illness_dataSource_samplingFrequency.csv`

-- have the following order of column names, with unlimited number of symptoms:
+- have the following order of column names, with an unlimited number of symptoms:

   ```
   date        numberOfCases  symptom1  symptom2 symptom3 ...